Pierce Brosnan as James Bond, suave semi-rogue British government agent and “ornithologist”

 - Dark navy linen flat front trousers with belt loops and plain-hemmed bottoms

-- Dark brown leather belt with squared steel single-claw buckle
+- Dark brown leather belt with squared steel single-prong buckle

 - Dark brown suede Church’s 2-eyelet desert boots with dark leather soles

 - Persol PE2672-S tortoise plastic-framed sunglasses with dark brown crystal lenses & silver arrow temple logos

 Iconic Alternatives has a great rundown of affordable options to channel elements of this, such as the blue floral-printed shirt, and many other 007 outfits.

 Do Yourself a Favor and…

 Check out the movie.